-In many places, tomato salad is a symbol of summer—of warm, sunny days and cool, refreshing meals.
+In many places, tomato salad symbolizes summer—warm, sunny days and cool, refreshing meals.
 But in Murcia, tomato salad is a year-round treat.

-And I don’t mean salad made with the nondescript, greenhouse-produced tomatoes that can be found in Spanish markets even in winter.
-I’m talking about the ensalada murciana (Murcian salad), yet another genius combination of Mediterranean pantry staples that is made, not with fresh, but with canned tomatoes, which are tossed together with oil-packed tuna, onions, hard-boiled eggs, cured olives, and, of course, a good glug of extra virgin olive oil.
+And I don’t mean salad made with the nondescript, greenhouse-produced tomatoes that abound in Spanish markets even in winter.
+I’m talking about the ensalada murciana (Murcian salad), yet another genius combination of Mediterranean pantry staples made, not with fresh, but with canned tomatoes, tossed together with tuna, onions, eggs, olives, and, of course, a good glug of olive oil.

-I love the tomato-packed ensalada murciana because it is easy to make and can be thrown together in any season.
+The ensalada murciana is easy to make and can be thrown together in any season.
 Served chilled in the summer, it refreshes like gazpacho, and at room temperature in winter, it adds a splash of sun and sea (and Murcia) to the table.